ywcheong/infection-network-simulation/README.md

 $$
 \begin{cases}
-    & \frac{dS}{dt} = -\beta S \frac{I}{N} + \left\{\xi R\right\} \\
+    & \frac{dS}{dt} = -\beta S \frac{I}{N} + [\xi R] \\
     & \frac{dE}{dt} = \beta S \frac{I}{N} - \sigma E \\
     & \frac{dI}{dt} = \sigma E - \gamma I \\
-    & \frac{dR}{dt} = \gamma I - \left\{\xi R\right\}\\
+    & \frac{dR}{dt} = \gamma I - [\xi R]\\
 \end{cases}
 $$

 The main difference between the SEIR and SEIRS models lies in whether immunity diminishes over time.
 The SEIR model assumes that once immunity is acquired, it lasts for life.
 For instance, someone who contracts measles usually does not get measles again.
 Therefore, the SEIR model is used when modeling diseases like measles.
 On the other hand, the SEIRS model is used when immunity wanes over time.
 For example, just because someone had a cold once doesn't mean they are immune for life.
 This distinction is illustrated in the diagram above with dashed lines.
 The SEIR model lacks dashed lines, whereas the SEIRS model includes them.
-Similarly, terms enclosed in curly braces in the ordinary differential equations above apply only to the SEIRS model.
+Similarly, terms enclosed in the square bracket in the ordinary differential equations above apply only to the SEIRS model.

 ## SEIRD Model